OperationCode/resources_api/CONTRIBUTING.md

 repositories.

 The team at Operation Code urges all contributors to join our Slack team.
-Participating in discussions with the community on our Slack channel, is the best way to run new ideas by the team, and is the best place to get help.
+Participating in discussions with the community on our Slack channel is the best way to run new ideas by the team, and is the best place to get help.
 You can get an invitation to our Slack channel by [requesting to join Operation Code](https://operationcode.org/join).
 Once in our